nprime06/prime.sty/prime.sty/readme.txt

-%credits to dennis chen, who basically created this sty (with modifications by myself) and you can probably tell by visual similarities :)
 %will consider adding other environments such as theorem, etc. as of yet the style file is for personal use so problem and solution environments will suffice
 %some stuff you can use: